 Dr. Fondriest’s periodontist partners perform gingivectomies in their own offices.
 Gingivectomies are beneficial in several ways:

-- It removes gum tissue with precision lines.
+- Removes gum tissue with precision lines.

 - It sterilizes the area as it removes tissue.